belcurv/ultimate_angular/notes/notes.md

 Our editClassifieds controller is also a child of main classifieds controller, but instead of using $scope.$broadcast (what I expected Ryan would suggest) we're going to use a feature of ui-router that lets us pass data from one route to another.  ui-router gives us the ability to send data through URL paramters.

-We provide these parameters as an object, the 2nd argument in the $state.go function:
+1. First provide these parameters as an object - the 2nd argument in the $state.go function:
 ```
     function editClassified(classified) {
         $state.go('classifieds.edit', {